How to Reconnect with Your Teen Who’s Struggling with Disordered Eating and Body Dissatisfaction

 - For additional support, check out the Quick Video Solutions Library for Teens, Support, Inspire, and Connect.
 Explore the Video Solutions and Handouts for all the classes including Building an Extraordinary Relationship with your Teen through Everyday Conversations, Talking to Teens: Communication for Connection.

-After this workshop, you will be able to:
+After this class, you will be able to:

 - Recognize and understand the signs and symptoms of eating disorders.